VoronDesign/VoronUsers/printer_mods/roboticator24/4inch_touchscreen_mount_for_v2.4/README.md

 * Touchscreen
 * HDMI cable
 * GPIO cable
-* (optional) Push-button for brightness adjustment
-* Printed parts (see STL folder)
 * 2 x M3x12mm bolts
 * 2 x M5x10mm bolts (Button Head) and T-Nuts to attach to Voron
+* (optional) Push-button for brightness adjustment
+* Printed parts

+The following is for optionally attaching to your bottom panel.
+You will only be able to do this if you haven't made the cutout - see below)
+* 2 x heatset inserts
+* 2 x M3x8mm bolts (Socket Head)
-* Additional 2 x M5x10mm bolts (Button Head) to secure to the bottom panel
+* 2 x Voron printed bottom panel clips

 ## Printed parts